getpriority(2) System Calls Manual getpriority(2)

 getpriority, setpriority - get/set program scheduling priority

 On success, getpriority() returns the calling thread's nice value, which may be a negative number.
-On error, it returns -1 and sets errno to indicate the cause of the error.
-Since a successful call to getpriority() can legitimately return the value -1, it is necessary to clear errno prior to the call, then check it afterward to determine if -1 is an error or a legitimate value. setpriority() returns 0 on success.
-On error, it returns -1 and sets errno to indicate the cause of the error.
+On error, it returns -1 and sets errno to indicate the error.
+Since a successful call to getpriority() can legitimately return the value -1, it is necessary to clear errno prior to the call, then check errno afterward to determine if -1 is an error or a legitimate value. setpriority() returns 0 on success.
+On failure, it returns -1 and sets errno to indicate the error.

 EACCES The caller attempted to set a lower nice value (i.e., a higher process priority), but did not have the required privilege (on Linux: did not have the CAP_SYS_NICE capability).
+EINVAL which was not one of PRIO_PROCESS, PRIO_PGRP, or PRIO_USER.
 EPERM A process was located, but its effective user ID did not match either the effective or the real user ID of the caller, and was not privileged (on Linux: did not have the CAP_SYS_NICE capability).
 But see NOTES below.
 ESRCH No process was located using the which and who values specified.